cyberbotics/webots-doc/guide/tutorial-4-more-about-controllers-20-minutes.md

 > **Hands on**:
-At the beginning of the controller file, add the include directives corresponding to the Robot, the DifferentialWheels and the DistanceSensor nodes in order to be able to use the corresponding API (documented in chapter 3 of the `Reference Manual`):
+At the beginning of the controller file, add the include directives corresponding to the Robot, the DistanceSensor and the Motor nodes in order to be able to use the corresponding API (documented in chapter 3 of the `Reference Manual`):

 > ```c
 > #include <webots/robot.h>
-> #include <webots/differential_wheels.h>
 > #include <webots/distance_sensor.h>
+> #include <webots/motor.h>
 > ```

 <!-- -->